Skubal, Norris look sharp as Tigers beat Indians 7-4

 LITTLE BIG LEAGUE

-The Indians and Angels will play in the fourth MLB Little League Classic in Williamsport, Pennsylvania, on Aug.
+The Indians and Angels will play in the fourth MLB Little League Classic in Williamsport, Pennsylvania on Aug.
 22, 2021.

 Cleveland agreed to move a home game to Bowman Field for the event, which was canceled this season because of the pandemic.